 How to add custom signatures to invoices

-Let’s take a look now at how we could customize print jobs using data we extract from the job itself.
+Let’s look now at how we could customize print jobs using data we extract from the job itself.
 RPM has another new capability called data extraction.
 Data extraction will pull any text data and make it available for processing.
 This way we can add a watermark based on a value in the print job itself.

 Many of our customers print invoices.
 We prepared dummy invoice samples which include a “REP” field.
 Here are lines 16 and 17 from one sample: